MEET THE TEAM

 SINÉAD WALSH (she/her)

-Sinéad is an experienced solo, orchestral and chamber musician performing regularly across the UK and Ireland, having worked alongside the Ulster Orchestra, the Hallé, Philharmonia Orchestra, National Symphony Orchestra of Ireland, BBC Philharmonic and Opera North.
+Sinéad is an experienced solo, orchestral and chamber musician performing regularly across the UK and Ireland, having worked alongside the Ulster Orchestra, the Hallé, Philharmonia Orchestra, National Symphony Orchestra of Ireland, Knussen Chamber Orchestra and Irish National Opera.

 Sinéad plays on an Altus 1807 flute purchased through the generous support of the Wolfson Foundation.